VladHutupasu/rippd/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Prisma DB updates
+- npx prisma migrate dev --name `change-description`
+- npx prisma generate (in case you do not want to deploy to prod yet)
+- npx prisma migrate deploy (apply changes on prod)